Could your organisation benefit from the support of bright and motivated University of Birmingham students?

 - Students apply to bespoke placement roles through our Placements Bank, we collate the applications and forward them to the employers for their selection.

-- The module is open to students of Art History, Creative Writing, Film Studies, English Literature, English Language and Linguistics, History & Cultures, Music, and Theology & Religion.
+- The module is open to students of Art History, Creative Writing, Film Studies, English Literature, English Language and Linguistics, History & Cultures, Music, Philosophy and Theology & Religion.

 How can I take part?